uperl/Archive-Ar-Libarchive/README.md

 Extract all files from the archive.
 Extracted files are assigned the permissions and modification time stored in the archive, and, if possible, the user and group ownership.
-Returns true on success, or `undef` for failure.
+Returns true on success, `undef` for failure.

 ## extract\_file